Minutes of Clare PPN Plenaries Dec 2022

 This EU funding is €6.6 million over 5 years, for rural and sustainable development.
 CLDC and Clare Co Council (LCDC) are both applying to be the delivery vehicle.
 An LCDC meeting has been called for next Tuesday 13th Dec to discuss whether LCDC should compete to be the body who oversees the LEADER funding in Clare – funding that CLDC has been overseeing delivery of for more than a decade.
 Very short notice – doesn’t allow proper PPN processes.
 Clare PPN can’t speak for all members without consulting them.
-We will email all members to ask, via an online survey, what Clare PPN should do – vote yes, no or abstain- this later decided against in favour of an EGM instead.
+Suggested that we will email all members to ask, via an online survey, what Clare PPN should do – vote yes, no or abstain- this later decided against in favour of an EGM instead.

-Long discussion on this issue, with major concerns expressed about the Council’s move to apply for this funding through the LCDC and the conflicts and duplication that happened last time; with the lack of notice arising from this being raised under AOB rather than as an LCDC agenda item.
+Long discussion on this issue, with major concerns expressed about the Council’s move to apply for this funding through the LCDC and the conflicts and duplication that happened last time; with the lack of notice arising from this being raised under AOB rather than as an LCDC agenda item causing discontent among members.

 • To call an EGM on Monday evening, 12th December via Zoom, at which the issue can be outlined to Clare PPN members, and they can decide how Clare PPN Reps should vote at Tuesday’s meeting (while noting that certain Reps may be precluded from voting due to possible conflicts of interest arising from their connections to either party).

 • Agreed also that concerns should be expressed to Clare Co Council about the handling of this issue.

 Some questions were raised as possible questions to put to Clare County Council/LCDC: